 Installing the program#

-Installing binaries using conda#
+Installing precompiled binaries using conda#

 Binaries are available for the three main operating systems: